WeiqiuZhang/weiqiuzhang.github.io/_pages/about.md

 I got my MA degree from [The Education University of Hong Kong](https://www.eduhk.hk/en/), my BA degree from [Northwest Normal University](https://en.wikipedia.org/wiki/Northwest_Normal_University) where I got the *Teacher's Qualification of Senior Secondary School* for China Mainland.

-I was also a former K-12 teacher for Chinese Subject; the time in *Hualin Township Central School* with left-behind students and ethnic minority students became an unforgettable memory of mine.
+I was also a former K-12 teacher for Chinese Subject; the time in *Hualin Township Central School* with left-behind students and ethnic minority students became an unforgettable memory of mine: below

 ## Projects

-### 2D interactive multi-ending game for *The Peach Blossom Spring(桃花源记)* (Made by Unity/C#)
+### 2D interactive multi-ending game for *The Peach Blossom Spring (桃花源记)* (Made by Unity/C#)

 By hovering and clicking the mouse, players can gradually unlock story, immersively understanding the background and plot of the game.
 Below is a gif for a quick preview: